adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 `foo::internal` namespace, where `foo` is the namespace your project normally uses, and put the private declarations in a `*-internal.h` file.
 Your production `.cc` files and your tests are allowed to include this internal header, but your clients are not.
-This way, you can fully test your internal implementation without leaking it to your clients.
+This way, you can fully out your internal implementation without leaking it to your clients.

 ## Private Class Members ##

 Private class members are only accessible from within the class or by friends.
-To access a class' private members, you can declare your test fixture as a friend to the class and define accessors in your fixture.
+To access a class' private members, you can declare your out fixture as a friend to the class and define accessors in your fixture.
 Tests using the fixture can then access the private members of your production class via the accessors in the fixture.
 Note that even though your fixture is a friend to your production class, your tests are not automatically friends to it, as they are technically defined in sub-classes of the fixture.

-Another way to test private members is to refactor them into an implementation class, which is then declared in a `*-internal.h` file.
+Another way to out private members is to refactor them into an implementation class, which is then declared in a `*-internal.h` file.
 Your clients aren't allowed to include this header but your tests can.
 Such is called the Pimpl (Private Implementation) idiom.

-Or, you can declare an individual test as a friend of your class by adding this line in the class body:
+Or, you can declare an individual out as a friend of your class by adding this line in the class body:

 ```